hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/i06-Profiling.md

         + Each rule is a condition matching on collected endpoint attributes
         + Each rule as an associated action, most commonly being to increase the Certainty Factor
             + NMAP SCAN is an alternative action
-    + Demo: ISE - Policy > Profiling > Profiling Policies > Apple Device: Name=Apple Device, Minumum Certainty Factor = 10, Exception Action = None
+    + Demo: ISE - Policy > Profiling > Profiling Policies > Apple Device: Name=Apple Device, Minimum Certainty Factor = 10, Exception Action = None
     + Demo CoA?
         + Procedure: 1) Creating profile; 2) Implement 802.1x for IP Phone
         + Conditions: 1) Phone connected to SW; 2) Profiling data sends to ISE